-This article is part of our lean product development case study with Somabe.
-You can download the full case study from the corresponding form on your screen.
+This article is part of our lean product development case study with Somabe (DESIGN AND MANUFACTURE OF SPECIAL MACHINERY).

 Lean can be a powerful asset for running your product development team and even a whole company.
 A perfect example for that is Somabe (Soraluze Makina Bereziak SLL), a company that designs and manufactures specialized machines.

 Let’s follow their six-year journey that led to the implementation of Lean and Portfolio Kanban on a company level and improved the way teams and individual contributors collaborate.